 Who wants to join us?

-Looking back, we have not had any significant issues running our no-fly holiday policy and generally find that staff treat the idea with respect and honesty.
-In essence, this is a net positive strategy that empowers both management and staff that real change is possible.
+On reflection, we have not had any serious issues running our no-fly holiday policy and generally find that staff treat the idea with respect and honesty.
+In essence, this is a net positive strategy that empowers both management and staff and shows that real change is possible.
 We heartily recommend this to other employers.

-If you are an employer and want to discuss this policy in more detail, contact Nick Oldridge, Marketing Manager at Naturesave on 01803 864 390
+If you are an employer and want to discuss this policy in more detail, contact Nick Oldridge, Head of Marketing at Naturesave on 01803 864 390